terrierteam/pyterrier_dr/pyterrier_dr/pt_docs/sbert.rst

 Using Sentence Transformer models for Dense retrieval in PyTerrier
 ==================================================================

-With PyTerrier_DR, its easy to support Sentence Transformer models, e.g. from HuggingFace, for dense retrieval.
+With PyTerrier_DR, its easy to support Sentence Transformer (formerly called SentenceBERT) models, e.g. from HuggingFace, for dense retrieval.

 The base class is ``SBertBiEncoder('huggingface/path')``;